 In conclusion, these elements will ensure your organization will likely withstand any disruption.

-Combination of these factors with good analytics would give organizations have the what they need to drive innovation and resilience in their IT infrastructure.
+Combining these factors with good analytics would give organizations what they need to drive innovation and resilience in their IT infrastructure.

 Do not forget, finally, that regular patching and keeping software up-to-date.
-As much as 60% of data breaches relate to failure to undergo consistently these activities.
+As much as 60% of data breaches relate to failure to undergo these activities consistently.